KMKgit/missionaries-and-cannibals/README.md

 git clone https://github.com/KMKgit/missionaries-and-cannibals.git
 ```

-## Running the tests
+### Running the tests

-parameter) python3 missionaries-and-cannibals "number of missionaries" "number of cannibals"
+there are two parameters ("number of missionaries" "number of cannibals")
 ```
 python3 missionaries-and-cannibals.py 3 3
 ```